nshea3/nicholasshea/content/posts/post-2-well-logs.md

 date: 2019-04-26T09:16:19-07:00
 ---

-I was a student in Georgia Tech’s CS7641 graduate machine learning course in this past Fall semester.
+I was a student in Georgia Tech’s CS7641 graduate machine learning course in this past Fall.
 The course is organized around four large projects, each focused on one of the core ML method classes.
-The semester begins with selecting a dataset suitable for use on 3 of these projects (Supervised, Unsupervised, and Randomized Optimization).
+The semester begins with selecting a dataset suitable for 3 of these projects (Supervised, Unsupervised, and Randomized Optimization).

 I was very keen to find some data in line with my interests.
 Unfortunately, none of the classic datasets (UCI repository, etc.) are related to geoscience.
 It takes a little digging, but there are a surprising amount of open geoscience datasets available online.
 I was thrilled to discover [a tutorial] (https://wiki.seg.org/wiki/Facies_classification_using_machine_learning)  from the SEG on machine learning applied to a facies classification task.